kadaster-labs/sensrnet-home/docs/adr/0003-nestjs-and-eventstore-as-backend-stack.md

 * The learning curve of the developers was mainly focused on the event-sourcing patterns and domain knowledge, rather than the technical stack itself.
 * Adoption and readability for others has been easier, although this has not been huge in quantity.
 * The runtime containers produced for each component have quite a small footprint, since the footprint of NodeJS/NestJS is smaller than the JVM (Java) footprint.
+* NestJS allows us to build a split stack, exposing APIs on the backend.
+The frontend can simply query those APIs.
+This allows other teams to build their own frontend, or possibly integrate other (already existing) systems with the SensRNet backend.

 ### Negative Consequences